Please see our seasonal visitor guidelines effective 10/29/2024

 von Willebrand Disease (vWD), which affects about 1% of the American population, is the most common bleeding disorder and is also often inherited.
 Those affected by vWD either do not have enough vW factor and/or the factor does not function properly.
 This can lead to bruising easily, bleeding more during surgery or dental work, frequent nosebleeds, and heavy menstrual bleeding, and in very severe cases internal bleeding.
 There is Type 1 vWD (the most common and generally least severe), Type 2 vWD (when vW factor does not function properly, there are four subtypes), and Type 3 vWD (the rarest and most severe type, when there is essentially no vW factor).
 There are various treatments that can be used to increase vW factor levels and/or boost overall clotting function, and we are experienced with these. vWD can be difficult to diagnose, but our specialists have expertise in diagnosing vWD and then working with you to develop the right preventative and/or treatment plan for your child.

-If your child needs ongoing care for hemophilia, our care teams are here for your family.
+If your child needs ongoing care for their bleeding disorder, our care teams are here for your family.

 Diagnosing and treating clotting disorders